mmmohajer/dockerizednextdjango/instructions/readme.md

 Build a new pair of ssh keys for github access <br>
 `ssh-keygen -t rsa -b 4096 -C "Comment for the file"` <br>
+Remember do not set a passphrase for the file. <br>
 Copy the private key somewhere to your server (.ssh folder) <br>
 Add the public key to the github account <br>
 Add the following part to .ssh/config file in the server<br>